-For questions relating to the CEMS MBC test and languages in general, please contact the LBCG member.
+For questions relating to the CEMS MBC test and languages in general, please contact the local Language Representative member.
 For help with registration for MBC tests or for administrative issues, please contact the CEMS MIM Programme Manager.

 Students with special needs should notify the exam centre in advance.